Looking for Romantic Hotels in Washington DC? You might be thinking, “A romantic getaway? In the town known for its no holds barred politicking?”

 But to make an evening of it – complete with a dip in the rooftop pool – head up to Hedy’s where blazing fire pits set the mood.

 Sunset is a spectacular time to enjoy some great food and drinks.
 Salads are Farmer’s Market fresh – and OMG – order the Parmesan Truffle Fries.
-(I gobbled them up so fast, only a few were left for the photo).

 STAY: Watergate Hotel